 Medical Imaging, in conjunction with the College of Medicine-Tucson and Banner, offers annual scholarships for out of state 4th-year Under Represented in Medicine (URiM) medical students interested in our general radiology elective.

-The DIversity Equity and Inclusion Committee has had the pleasure of recognizing two outstanding recipients to date for the 2022-23 and 2021-22 academic years.
+The DIversity Equity and Inclusion Committee has had the pleasure of recognizing two outstanding recipients for the 2021-22 and 2022-23 academic years.
+More information will be provided soon for the 2023-24 application process.

 - AARP (American Association of Retired Persons)